scribe-org/Scribe-Data/.github/docs/CONTRIBUTING_NO_BACK_LINKS.rst

 Feature requests are more than welcome!
 Please take a moment to find out whether your idea fits with the scope and aims of the project.
-When making a suggestion, provide as much detail and context as possible, and further make clear the degree to which you would like to contribute in its development.
+When making a suggestion, provide as much detail and context as possible, and further, make clear the degree to which you would like to contribute in its development.
 Feature requests are marked with the `feature <https://github.com/scribe-org/Scribe-Data/issues?q=is%3Aopen+is%3Aissue+label%3Afeature>`__ label, and can be made using the `feature